icdt-chatch/test-repo/pull_request_template.md

 - [ ] Readme/documentation updated

 ### Reviewer Checklist
-Please complete these items on this checklist before approving.
+Please complete these items on this checklist before approving this PR.
-- [ ] Changes appear to complete the requirements from the story (quick, rough check)
+- [ ] Quick check for correctness
 - [ ] Code changes follows best standards/practices
 - [ ] Relevant unit tests have been added/updated